Birds of Prey Behavioural

 I photographed the following sequence at Dairy Farm Nature Park, which shows an adult grey-headed fish-eagle attacking an immature white-bellied sea-eagle.
 The white-bellied flies faster to get away, then gains height gets behind the grey-headed and finally swoops down to attack the grey-headed which defends and then flies off into the trees.
 A brahminy kite chassed of the white-bellied sea eagle as it hs strayed into its territory.

 Photo Essay – New World Vultures

 New World Vulture Photo Essay Notes

-The main series of images were taken at Grande Riviere beach on the north east coast in Trinidad.
+The main series of images were taken at Grande Riviere beach on the northeast coast in Trinidad.
 Leatherback turtles come ashore to nest at night, its chaos as many tens of turtles nest each night digging body pits and egg cavities sometimes over existing nests and disturbing the eggs.
-Some leatherback stragglers can be seen at dawn surrounded by waiting vultures.
-Local dogs also dig for turtle eggs.
-The beach is small, sea erosion takes toll on nests that too close to the water.
+At dawn, waiting vultures surround any leatherback stragglers in the hope of stealing eggs.
+And local dogs also dig for turtle eggs.
+The beach is small; sea erosion takes a toll on nests that too close to the water.

 The final image shows a flock of vultures scavenging discarded fish heads, along with a local dog, at Orange Valley Mudflats in Trinidad.